-The 29th annual DCG Balance Sheet Management Conference was held on Monday, June 3rd and Tuesday, June 4th, 2013 at the Marriott Long Wharf Hotel in Boston.
+The 32nd annual DCG Balance Sheet Management Conference was held on Monday and Tuesday, June 6th and 7th, 2016 at the Marriott Long Wharf Hotel in Boston, MA.

-The DCG Balance Sheet Management Conference focused on helping banks, thrifts and credit unions of all sizes to manage and improve their financial performance.
+The DCG Balance Sheet Management Conference focuses on helping banks and credit unions of all sizes to better manage and improve their financial performance.

 Conference Sessions & Speakers

 Understanding the Evolution of the “Digital Consumer” for Community Bankers

 How Operational Risk Management Helps You Do Everything Better in a Cyber World